Can you use a dslr camera as a webcam

 Solution: Use a separate microphone for audio input.
 You can connect a dedicated microphone to your computer using USB or audio jack depending on the type of microphone.
 Position the microphone close to your desired audio source, such as your voice, for better sound quality.

-See also Best dslr camera processor
+See also Best mirrorless dslr camera in india

 Overall, using a DSLR camera as a webcam can enhance your video quality and professionalism, but it is essential to be aware of and address the potential challenges that may arise.
 With proper research, setup, and troubleshooting, you can enjoy the benefits of using your DSLR camera for web conferencing, streaming, and other online activities.